pyOpenSci/python-package-guide/package-structure-code/intro.md

 The flexibility of the Python programming language lends itself to a diverse range of tool options for creating a Python package.
 Python is so flexible that it is one of the few languages that can be used to wrap around other languages.
+The ability of Python to wrap other languages one the reasons why you will often hear Python described as a ["glue" language](https://numpy.org/doc/stable/user/c-info.python-as-glue.html)"

 If you are building a pure Python package, then your packaging setup can be simple.
 However, some scientific packages have complex requirements as they may